 If you’re a local industrial company with one location and are okay with maintaining servers and hard drives, then a traditional system will do just fine.
 However, many are beginning to modernize their infrastructure and move away from traditional legacy systems, with cloud video surveillance being the preferred choice for a wide variety of industries.

 To properly vet a cloud solution, first focus on the process of saving video clips.
-Next, determine if the vendor offers cloud archiving for real-time back-up of footage.
-Cloud archiving ensures redundancy so that all your footage, across X number of days, is always accessible.
+Next, determine if the vendor offers cloud storage for real-time back-up of footage.
+Cloud storage ensures redundancy so that all your footage, across X number of days, is always accessible.
 If the cloud solution has both of these, evaluate them further to see if it’s the right solution for you.

 Video Quality / Video Streaming / Compression / Bandwidth